Canada, Prince Edward Island: Confederation Trail Bike Tour

 Please contact us to arrange alternate plans, if necessary.

-Meet in Charlottetown for a transfer to North Cape by 11:00.
-Following bicycle introductions and familiarization you will cycle ~13km along a quiet road to the beginning of the Confederation Trail at Tignish.
+09:00 meeting in Charlottetown for a transfer to North Cape by 11:00.
+Following bicycle introductions and familiarization you will cycle ~13 km along a quiet road to the beginning of the Confederation Trail at Tignish.
 You may wish to extend the mileage today with a scenic coastal road ride to Kildare Cape where the island’s first European visitor Jacques Cartier remarked “the fairest land ’tis possible to see!”
 LD (Meal inclusions provided for guided trips only.
 Self-guided trips include breakfasts only)

 Ride south toward Tyne Valley, making time along the way for side trips to the MacAusland’s Woollen Mill in Bloomfield (in operation since 1870!) and the Potato Museum in O’Leary, which depicts the vital role this vegetable has played in the region’s economy over the years.
-Finish your day in Summerside with a boardwalk stroll at Spinnakers Landing, then dine at one of the many fine oceanside restaurants.
+Finish your day in Summerside with a boardwalk stroll at Spinnakers Landing, then explore nearby independent dining options.
 BL

 Start with a morning bike ride through Summerside where you can visit local shops and the waterfront boardwalk before continuing along the trail toward Kensington and Kinkora.
 From Kinkora you will continue pedaling down the spur line to see the Confederation Bridge – the world’s longest bridge over ice-covered water.
 Further afternoon jaunts will lead you to Victoria-by-the-Sea, one of PEI’s most charming fishing villages, featuring the Victoria Playhouse live theatre and Island Chocolates Company.
 BD

-Retrace your route a short distance this morning to Emerald Junction.
-You will then head east on the trail enjoying the cycling alongside the beautiful Dunk River and through the valley towards Hunter River.
+Retrace your tracks rejoin the trail at Emerald Junction.
+Follow the Dunk River valley to its confluence with Hunter River.
 After a 15-minute vehicle transfer to North Rustico, you will cycle the coastline pathway of PEI National Park to your inn at Cavendish where you can visit the Green Gables Heritage Site.
 Be sure to pack your swimsuit as the afternoon foray provides ample opportunity to sample some of PEI’s finest beaches.
 BLD

 Kindred Spirits Country Inn, Cavendish

-Start the day with a vehicle transfer 20 minutes to Brackley Beach where the longer ride begins by following the parkway east through PEI National Park.
-Short option riders will transfer directly to Tracadie where you will resume the Confederation Trail.
-Your bike ride today includes the most spectacular stretch of the Confederation Trail near St. Peter’s where the trail meanders along the edge of the bay and crosses three rivers atop old steel railway trestles.
-Reserve enough energy for a diversion from St. Peters to Greenwich for a stroll (or swim!) along this awe-inspiring endless sand dune beach.
+The day’s first destination is Brackley Beach, where you can begin riding the paved bike parkway east through PEI National Park.
+For a shorter ride today, transfer directly to Tracadie to resume riding on the Confederation Trail.
+Either way, you will ride the most spectacular stretch of the Trail near St. Peter’s where it hugs the edge of the bay and crosses three rivers on old steel railway trestles.
+Reserve enough energy for a diversion from St. Peters to Greenwich to see the floating boardwalk and magnificent sand dune beach.
 The sunsets here are spectacular!
 BLD

 All details and pricing are subject to change without notice.